 After 5 years of industrious restaurant service, she relocated to Healdsburg where she helmed the newly formed Retail Division at SHED (Healdsburg) as Head Chef of Research & Development, creating new pantry products reflecting the philosophies of an agrarian life.

 Her appreciation for hard work and honest endeavors solidified her dedication to supporting our local agricultural community.
-Now in Sonoma County, with an abundance of farm fresh ingredients at hand, her half-Japanese heritage fuels her traditional yet modern approach to flavor.
+In Sonoma County, with an abundance of farm fresh ingredients at hand, her half-Japanese heritage fuels her traditional yet modern approach to flavor.

 Lucas Moderacki | Co-Founder